 An update image for Raspberry Pi 3 is built with the Yocto build environment and contains a complete Linux root file system, compressed in a

 .tar.bz2 archive.
-This image includes two root file system partitions, although only one of them is active at any point.
-During the firmware update, the Upload client downloads the update image to the inactive file system partition and uncompresses the archive file.
-The Update client reboots the device, at which point the bootloader sets the active root file system partition to one which has just been updated, and the device uses the root file system that Yocto compressed, containing the updated firmware.
+This image includes two root file system partitions, though only one of them is active at any point.
+During the firmware update, the Update client downloads the update image to the inactive file system partition and uncompresses the archive file.
+The Update client reboots the device, at which point the bootloader sets the active root file system partition to one which has just been updated.
+The device uses the root file system that Yocto compressed, containing the updated firmware.

-Note that in Linux, the update process currently updates the complete root file system (ROOTFS).
+In Linux, the update process updates the complete root file system (rootfs).
 It is not possible to update from one Yocto distribution to another, for example from Morty to Rocko.
-In the future, the Device Management Update Client will implement a plugin architecture that will support component update and this limitation will be removed.

 Storing data persistently on a Raspberry Pi 3

 When the Update client installs firmware on a Raspberry Pi 3 device, it formats the inactive root file system partition, deleting any data on it.
-You will be unable to access data in the previous file system (including the
+You can't access data in the previous file system (including the

 /home directory).
 You'll need to add these partitions to the SD card by: